Mission

 • Donations for Christmas Gift Bags are needed that will be given to seafarers in December.
 Donations need to be at the Seafarers’ Centre by the 2nd last Monday in November.
 Suggested donations include mittens, gloves, and wrapped candy.

 The Mission to Seafarers is an outreach of the Anglican Church to assist seafarers, particularly foreigners, who come to the Port of Thunder Bay.
 Transportation from their ship to shopping and/or the Seafarers’ Centre is offered free of charge.
-The Seafarers’ Centre located at Keefer Terminal is a home away from home where seafarers telephone their families or connect with them on the Internet.
+The Seafarers’ Centre located at Keefer Terminal is a home away from home.
 Clothing, Bibles, and magazines are available for them to take.
 The Port of Thunder Bay Mission is a registered charity and supported by the Thunder Bay Port Authority, the Anglican Diocese of Algoma, churches of various denominations, other organizations, and individuals.

 Primates World Relief and Development Fund (PWRDF)